jpmvale/twitter-backend-posts/README.md

 # Critique

-> If i had more time, one of the first thing i would do is a robust errorHandling Middleware.
+> If i had more time, one of the first thing i would do is a robust errorHandling Middleware. <br>
 One other thing that migth be handy is to improve the pattern of routes.js, since if we had more endpoints, the file would be too big, and too complex to read, maybe if i could split each endpoint to be coded grouped by it respective controller would be better on the code scalability and easiness to read.
-It also would be possible with more time, to implement even more tests, specifically, unit tests, and e2e tests The relational database could be a problem if the number of users and the volume of posts increase, in order for the project to grow, and maintain performance, maybe a non-relation database (e.g. Documents collections) could work better thinking of the data volume
+It also would be possible with more time, to implement even more tests, specifically, unit tests, and e2e tests <br>
+The relational database could be a problem if the number of users and the volume of posts increase, in order for the project to grow, and maintain performance, maybe a non-relation database (e.g. Documents collections) could work better thinking of the data volume <br>
-Redis would be a big add-in to the project, unfortunately, i found some severe bugs when trying to use redis, but the concept of cache could be applied to some funcionalities of the API (e.g. limit 5 post per day), and reduce the number of queries to the database making the API more performant.
+Redis would be a big add-in to the project, unfortunately, i found some severe bugs when trying to use redis, but the concept of cache could be applied to some funcionalities of the API (e.g. limit 5 post per day), and reduce the number of queries to the database making the API more performant. <br>
-In a real-life situation maybe i would try to use more webServices like aws lambda, and technologies link sentry for finding and debbuging for handling production bugs
+In a real-life situation maybe i would try to use more webServices like aws lambda, and technologies link sentry for finding and debbuging for handling production bugs<br>

 # ENVs